Packiaseelan/Packiaseelan/README.md

 ### Hi there 👋

 # Packiaseelan
 I'm Packiaseelan from India, and I build things for Android and iOS.
-I really enjoy learning languages and frameworks like Flutter DART and SwiftUI.
+I really enjoy learning languages and frameworks like SwiftUI, Flutter and DART.
 <a href="https://packiaseelan.github.io" >My github page </a>

 ![Packiaseelan's GitHub stats](https://github-readme-stats.vercel.app/api?username=packiaseelan)

 # Skills and Experience
+* SwiftUI (iOS and macOS)
 * Flutter (Android, iOS, Desktop and Web)
-* SwiftUI (iOS and macOS)
 * Xamarin.Forms (Android, iOS and Windows)